dragonwasrobot/simpl-lang/README.md

 ## Install

 - Simply compile the Division.v and Cases.v files using the coqc command.
-- If you don't have Coq installed you can get it here http://coq.inria.fr/ (at the same time I will also recommend using http://proofgeneral.inf.ed.ac.uk/ for emacs).
-Coq and Proofgeneral can usually also be installed using either your favorite Linux repository or Homebrew for OS/X.
+- If you don't have Coq installed you can get it here http://coq.inria.fr/ (at
+- the same time I will also recommend using http://proofgeneral.inf.ed.ac.uk/
+- for emacs).
+Coq and Proofgeneral can usually also be installed using either
+- your favorite Linux repository or Homebrew for OS/X.

 ## To-do

 * Change syntax of tests from compute to lemma (or likewise) so verification can be automated.
 * Handle immediate action when A tries to subtract something greater than itself.
-* Add a Compiler and Stack etc. (probably have to rename project then).
 * Prove equivalence between the results of 'Compiler+Execute ae' and 'Interpret ae'.
 * Small install script that compiles the coq files.